TIE KNOTS THE FUN AND EASY WAY

 Welcome to the Rope Care Section

 The care of ropes varies from total neglect: ignoring the end of a dock line, un-whipped, unraveling and trailing in the water, to the obsessional: washing a climbing rope after every use and decompensating if anyone even thinks about treading on it.
-Select the option you need from: the index on the left; the pictures above; or the Rope Care Options page.
 The selection of options here is based on input from boaters and from climbers - who have an appropriate concern about the condition of their ropes.

 Modern good-quality rope, properly treated against UV damage, is extraordinarily resilient and lasts for many years.
 Indeed, attempts to show marked deterioration due to age, chemicals, and misuse are more remarkable for the strength preserved than for the damage done.

 Nevertheless, while modern ropes may be resilient to damage, the ends must still be protected against unraveling, and rope should be coiled, or kept, so that it is ready for use when needed: kink free, knot free, and twist free.

 Many techniques are described for Coiling Ropes.
 The underlying expectation is the same: when the rope is needed, it should pull smoothly from the coil without forming knots or twists - far easier said than done.
 Opinions vary as to: whether the coil should consist of stacked figure 8 turns or should consists of alternate loops twisted in opposite directions; whether the coil should be folded in half before completion; and how the coil should be secured.
 In general the worst way to store a rope is flat on the ground as a Flemish Flake (spiral coil).
 Not only will it get dirty, it is too likely to have multiple twists and kinks if pulled out in a hurry.